Window Focus and Space Management

 # Check if window still exists

-peekaboo list windows --app YourApp
+peekaboo window list --app YourApp

 # For minimized windows, restore first